International Students in the Archdiocese of Los Angeles

 Schools must obtain the name and local address of each ISEVPO that assists an international student to apply to an archdiocesan school.

-Schools may only work with ISEVPOs that are registered with the California Attorney General's office.
+Schools may only work with ISEVPOs that are

-No ISEVPO contracts may be signed and no verbal agreements may be made without approval from both the Department of Catholic Schools and the Office of the Legal Counsel, and confirmation that, if applicable, the ISEVPO is currently registered with the California Attorney General.
+Office of the Legal Counsel, and confirmation that, if applicable, the ISEVPO is currently registered with the California Attorney General.
+ISEVPO contracts may only be signed by authorized signers at the Archdiocese.

-• The student is already enrolled in the school at the time the exclusive ISEVPO contract is executed.
+The student is already enrolled in the school at the time the exclusive ISEVPO contract is executed.

-• The student or the student's parents/guardians are permanent residents (i.e., Green Card holders).
+The student or the student's parents/guardians are permanent residents (i.e., Green Card holders).

-• The student applies to the school directly as a result of a family member or direct relative who lives in the community where the school is located.
+The student applies to the school directly as a result of a family member or direct relative who lives in the community where the school is located.

-• The student matriculates from an archdiocesan elementary school.
+The student matriculates from an archdiocesan elementary school.

-The ISEVPO shall be responsible for complying with all legal requirements, conducting background checks, and if applicable, fingerprinting host families and all others who will interact with students in the United States.
-For schools that have entered into an exclusive contract with an ISEVPO, the ISEVPO also will be responsible for ensuring that host families attend and complete safe environment training.
+In all contracts with an ISEVPO, the ISEVPO shall be responsible for complying with all legal requirements, conducting background checks, and if applicable, fingerprinting host families and all others who will interact with students in the United States.
+For schools that have entered into an exclusive contract with an ISEVPO, the ISEVPO also will be responsible for ensuring that host families

-The ISEVPO shall be responsible for ensuring that students carry health insurance for all care while in the United States.
+An ISEVPO contract shall provide that students comply with the I-20 visa requirement to carry health insurance for all care while in the United States.

 Host Families

 All international students who do not live with a relative must live with host families.
 Properly supervised dormitory-style living may be allowed upon prior approval of the Department of Catholic Schools.
 Unsupervised living arrangements are not permitted, even if the students are 18 years old or older.
 Host families should not house more than four students at the same time.
-Schools should consider interviewing the host family to confirm that the student is actually living with the family identified on the student's Form I-20 Application Cover Sheet
+Schools should consider interviewing the host family to confirm that the student is actually living with the family identified on the student's Form I-20 Application Cover Sheet.

 Schools shall not be involved in the selection of host families.
-However, schools may not accept students living with host families that house more than four international students at the same time without prior approval from their regional superintendent.
-Schools shall require a letter from the student's parents/guardians that identifies and approves the host family and place of residence (see the Host Family and/or Custodial Parent Form).
+Schools shall require a letter from the student's parents/guardians that identifies and approves the host family and place of residence (see the

 The parents/guardians, host family, and/or ISEVPO, if used, shall notify the school if there is any change in the student's host family or residence (see the Host Family and/or Custodial Parent Form).

 Host families are required to meet with the school for orientation and periodically thereafter.
 Host families must attend meetings and functions required of domestic parents/guardians.
-Host families that are not contractually required to attend safe environment training are nevertheless encouraged to do so.
+Host families that are not contractually required to

 The school should have a procedure for addressing any problems that may arise in connection with a host family or other residential facility.